-- The best illustrations of the architecture styles from Jaunpur are the mosques.
+The best examples of Jaunpur’s architectural styles are the mosques.

-- The styles here bear a close resemblance to the Tughlaq style.
+The styles here closely resemble the Tughlaq style.

-- The use of the arch and beam are notable features of this style.
+Using arch and beam is notable in this style.

 In western India:

-In central India the development of new art forms is noticeable in the Malwa region; the cities of Dhar and Mandu are illustrations of this style.
+In central India, the development of new art forms is visible in the Malwa region; Dhar and Mandu cities illustrate this style.